I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 Jeane Dixon, “America’s Psychic”

-And, unfortunately for Microsoft’s founder Bill Gates, the world is never going to let him forget these doozies “We will never make a 32-bit operating system” (1980).
-“Spam will be a thing of the past in two years’ time” (2004).
+And, unfortunately for Microsoft’s founder Bill Gates, the world is never going to let him forget these doozies: “We will never make a 32-bit operating system” (1980) and “Spam will be a thing of the past in two years’ time” (2004).

 The field of nuclear science seems to trip up more than its fair share of experts who ought to know better: